MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 Drawing logs
 ============

-When performing drawing operations, it may happen that the program fails or encounters an incident of some kind.
+When performing drawing operations, the program may fail or encounter an incident of some kind.
 MicroUI offers a mechanism allowing the VEE Port to report such incidents to the application through the use of flags.

 Usage overview